Who are we?

 Billings is co-educational and serves 90-100 students in grades 6-8.

-- 1 in 3 Billings families receives tuition assistance.
+- 27% of Billings families receive tuition assistance.

-- 90% of alumni report that they attended their first or second choice high school.
+- 90% of alumni report attending their first or second choice high school.

-- Students come from over 30 Public and private schools throughout Seattle, the east side and other surrounding communities.
+- Students come from over 30 different public and private schools throughout Seattle, the east side and other surrounding communities.

-- Three year integrated programs in global studies, applied math, visual or performing arts, and outdoor learning.
+- We offer three year integrated programs in global studies, applied math, visual and performing arts, and outdoor learning.

-- Classes specifically focused on issues of ethics and equity.
+- We offer classes specifically focused on issues of ethics and equity.

 - Billings Middle School is a 501(c)(3) not-for-profit organization.

 Alongside a wave of progressive women pioneering schools in the Northwest in the 1970's, Billings was founded as The Intermediate School (TIS) by Luanne Billings in 1979.
 TIS was well recognized in Seattle for its community roots, its attention to the individual learner, and for its use of the city as an educational campus.

 After 18 successful years serving grades 4-6 in North Seattle, TIS transformed into Billings Middle School in 1996, graduating our first 8th grade class in the Spring of 1998.
 In 2001, the school moved into its current Green Lake location at 7217 Woodlawn Ave NE.

 Moving to Green Lake allowed Billings to expand, and the school doubled its enrollment between 2000 and 2005.
 Billings developed deep relationships with the neighborhood, and local resources such as the library, the community center, dance and yoga studios expanded the breadth of our campus.
 In 2006, the school purchased our main building.
 The East Village and Outpost buildings, comprising five new classrooms, outdoor program space, and administrative offices were added in 2009.